willklein/astsareawesome/README.md

 [AST Explorer](https://astexplorer.net/) is a web-based tool by [@fkling42](https://twitter.com/fkling42).
 It is the best way to explore ASTs and even play with writing our own linting rules, Babel transforms, or code mods.

-// TODO: link to other sections from the above sentence

 You can see everything above in a blank "program" in [AST Explorer](https://astexplorer.net/).
 Empty out the source code, then start exploring!
 Type out a `var`, a `function`, an `if` statement.
 See what happens when you change the `var` to a `const`.
 Explore.

 We'll come back to AST Explorer A LOT.